KnowageLabs/Knowage-Documentation/chapter_3/create_registry/index.rst

 - ``ATTRIBUTES_NEW``: new attributes state in case of an INSERTION or UPDATE

-Auditing with table's technical columns
+Auditing with columns of technical tables
 ------------------------------------------------------------------------------------------------------------------------

-Another simple audit mechanism is available, that enables also final users to:
+Another simple audit mechanism is available to allow  final users to:

 - discover the user who inserted a record and when;
 - discover the last user who modified a record and when;